trulyPranav/S2-C-Programs/Programs/greatestOfThree_Num.md

   scanf("%d%d%d", &a, &b, &c);//Reads three numbers

-//For comparing the numbers, we are using Logical AND (&&) operator if( (a>b) && (a>c) )
+// For comparing the numbers, we are using Logical AND (&&) operator if( (a>b) && (a>c) )
   {
     printf("%d is the greatest number.",a);